-Whilst we have a large library of music for our DJ sets, it is by no means exhaustive.
-If there are any tracks you definitely want played on the night we recommend you provide these on a USB stick or hard drive.
-Clients in the past have provided their own playlist on a laptop or iPod, this is no problem at all – we can plug this directly into our PA.
+Whilst we have a large library of music for the playlist music in between sets, it is by no means exhaustive.
+If there are any tracks you definitely want played on the night we recommend you either provide these on a USB stick or provide your own playlist on a laptop/phone etc (we can connect devices directly to our PA system via Bluetooth, if required).

 Band Song Requests

 If you would like the band to play a song for you (say, your first dance), no problem.
-We can often provide this service for free (providing the song is realistic for a five-piece band), or for a small charge (to cover extra rehearsal time, if needed).
-All we require is a little notice (two weeks minimum please) to learn it.
+We can often provide this service for free (providing the song is realistic for a four-piece band), or for a charge (to cover extra rehearsal time, if needed).
+All we require is a little notice (three weeks minimum please) to learn it.

 When the band arrive they will typically be in their ‘civvies’ (as lugging equipment can be a messy business!), they therefore require an area where they can get changed into their stage clothes.
 Ideally this should be big enough for five people and secure (so they can leave our belongings there whilst we play).
 Please note, venue toilets are not an option (these can be quite ‘messy’ by the end of the evening!).

 Food and Drink

 In most cases the band would have left in the afternoon to travel to your event and will be on site for the entire evening, therefore will require some sort of ‘hot’ evening meal.
 The band do not have any allergies and there are no vegetarians, so they;re not that fussy…!
 It is usually easier with weddings to cater for them within the buffet numbers, but we also provide other options in the band’s ‘rider’ document.